natfabulous/terraform/README.md

 > **TODO**
 >
-> - update components and recipes
+> - finalize components and recipes
 > - make separate dropdown for buildings
-> - say what building produces each resource and add it to the output
+> - print out building type and add it to the output
 > - Create two apps on Fly, one for staging and one for production:
 > - remove unnecessary bloat from project
 > - support bidirectional tree traversal